FonderElite/Wicked-Net/README.md

-# Wicked-NetTracker
+# Wicked-Net
-Discover Wifi Networks near your and devices in your local network.
+Discover Devices in your Local Area Network.